kinode-dao/kinode-book/src/pki.md

 ## Identity Registration

 The KNS Registry and Resolver are coupled in the same contract, the `KNSRegistryResolver`.
-This contract issues nodes on the KNS network and records the data.osessary for a node to interact with other nodes.
+This contract issues nodes on the KNS network and records the data necessary for a node to interact with other nodes.

 At a high level, the PKI depends on two elements: public keys and networking information.